Each staff developer assumes responsibility for a score of schools and contributes to the organization’s knowledge base

-Shana Frazin, Senior Staff Developer, taught in Pasadena and Los Angeles Unified School districts and was a faculty member at Pacific Oaks College prior to joining the Project.
+Shana Frazin, Co-Director of the TCRWP Classroom Libraries Project and Senior Staff Developer, taught in Pasadena and Los Angeles Unified School districts and was a faculty member at Pacific Oaks College prior to joining the Project.
 Shana is co-author of Once Upon a Time: Adapting and Writing Fairy Tales, a 3rd grade narrative writing unit.
 She recently joined Lucy at the helm of the TCRWP's Classroom Library Project.

 Brooke Geller, Regional Director for NJ Schools, holds two Master of Science degrees, one in reading and one in educational leadership, as well as a Supervisory Certificate.
 Brooke is especially dedicated to mentoring staff developers and teacher leaders.
 She often teaches advanced sections at TCRWP summer institutes.
 Brooke is co-author of the third grade unit, Mystery: Foundational Skills in Disguise.

 Valerie Geschwind taught both primary and upper grades and was an inclusive classroom teacher prior to joining TCRWP.
 She has presented on the role of talk in the classroom and wrote an article on this topic for Heinemann's Digital Campus.
 Valerie has her own blog, KidDriven, and also contributes to other professional blogs.
 She is co-author of The How-To Guide for Nonfiction Writing, Grade 2.